 - Compliance with the RBI’s regulatory returns (COSMOS Returns);

 - A Board-approved BCP policy that ensures the Board’s regular oversight through periodic reports (at least once a year);

 - To limit the possibility of error and misuse while also ensuring data/information reliability, a maker-checker idea was developed.

 Given the amount of complexity of business and acceptable levels of risk, NBFCs with more than or less than 500 crores should put in place a cyber security policy explaining the strategy comprising an appropriate approach to combat cyber threats, officially approved by their Board.
 NBFCs should assess their organizational structures to ensure that security risks are recognized, given enough attention, and escalated to suitable levels in the hierarchy for prompt action.

-Kratikal being a CERT-In Empanelled company, deals with the cyber security solutions.
-NBFCs should be well equipped to deal with rising cyber-risks such “zero-day” attacks, remote access threats, and targeted attacks.
-NBFCs should, among other things, adopt the required preventive and corrective steps in dealing with various forms of cyber risks, such as denial of service (DoS), ransomware/cryptoware, destructive malware, and business email frauds.
+Kratikal being a CERT-In Empanelled company deals with cyber security solutions.
+NBFCs should be well equipped to deal with rising cyber risks such as “zero-day” attacks, remote access threats, and targeted attacks.
+NBFCs should, among other things, adopt the required preventive and corrective steps in dealing with various forms of cyber risks, such as denial of service (DoS), ransomware/crypto ware, destructive malware, and business email fraud.